CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 transition for which the patchy-snow parameters were originally intended.
 When level-ice ponds are not used, then a typical value for hs0 is 0.03.

-With level-ice ponds, the pond water is allowed to infiltrate snow over the level ice area, invisible to the radiation scheme, until the water becomes deep enough to show through the snow layer.
+With level-ice ponds, the pond water is allowed to infiltrate snow over the level-ice area, invisible to the radiation scheme, until the water becomes deep enough to show through the snow layer.
 The pond fraction is computed during this process and then used to set the snow fraction such that :math:`f_{snow}+f_{pond}=1`.
-The ponds are only on the level ice area, and so there is still snow on the ridges even if the entire level ice area becomes filled with ponds.
+The ponds are only on the level-ice area, and so there is still snow on the ridges even if the entire level-ice area becomes filled with ponds.

 See :cite:`Hunke13` for a discussion of the impacts of varying hs1, whose default value is 0.03.